clipos/toolkit/doc/source-tree.rst

 .. admonition:: Origin of this file
    :class: tip

-   This file is symlinked at the root of the source tree by the toolkit's ``source_me.sh``.
+   This file is symlinked at the root of the source tree by the toolkit activation script to source (``toolkit/activate``).
 It won't show up here until you have ``source``'d that specific file.

 .. vim: set tw=79 ts=2 sts=2 sw=2 et: